aimms/documentation/webui/workflow-panels.rst

 Once the string parameters are added in their respective fields, the Workflow Panel functionality will become visible on the pages which are part of a workflow.

-This sub-section concludes the explanation of the Workflow Panel functionality configured in the Application Settings of a WebUI app.